othmanalamoudi1/Data-Visualization-airport-have-the-most-delays-/README.md

-# Data Visualization | airport have the most delays
+# Data Visualization | Which airport have the most delays in 2015?

 This data comes from a <a href="https://www.kaggle.com/datasets/usdot/flight-delays" target="_blank">Kaggle dataset</a> , it tracks the on-time performance of US domestic flights operated by large air carriers in 2015.
 I will let the map and graph communicate the insights instead of words.
 Feel free to download the raw data & the Power BI file where I built the visualization.